shrekislyfe69/wizard101-info/README.md

 # Listing
 `items/items.txt`: stats for every item and ids for each item card.

+`mobs/block.csv`: every mob's block as you would see from the stats screen (universal added to each school value).

 `monstrology/monsters.csv`: information for every monstrology creature including those impossible to get in game.
 The locations are not as accurate as I wish and slightly buggy for multiple locations.

 `pets/talent-formulas.csv`: formulas to calculate the real values of pet talents.
 Use these for things like damage calculation.